Jean Segura Player Props: Marlins vs. Red Sox

 Jean Segura At The Plate

-- Segura has four doubles, a triple, two home runs and 17 walks while batting .195.
+- Segura is hitting .196 with four doubles, a triple, two home runs and 17 walks.

-- In 60 games played this year, he has gone deep in just two of them.
+- In 61 games played this season, he has hit a homer in just two of them.

-- In 10 games this year (16.7%), Segura has picked up an RBI, including two games with multiple runs batted in.
+- Segura has an RBI in 11 of 61 games this year, with multiple RBI in three of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.